Shed that Skin, Ryugasaki-san!

 Shed that Skin, Ryugasaki-san! (剥かせて！竜ケ崎さん, Mukasete!
 Ryūgasaki-san) is a Japanese manga series written and illustrated by Kazutomo Ichitomo.
 It was initially published as a webcomic on the Nico Nico Seiga manga website in November 2018.
 It was later acquired by Overlap began serialization on its Comic Gardo manga website in February 2019.

+Synopsis

+The series is centered around Ryugasaki, a high school girl with reptilian features, and Yugami, a boy in her class with an obsession with her reptilian features; particularly with her shed skin.

 Publication

 Written and illustrated by Kazutomo Ichitomo, Shed that Skin, Ryugasaki-san! was initially published as a webcomic on the Nico Nico Seiga manga website on November 27, 2018.
 It was later acquired by Overlap and began serialization on its Comic Gardo manga website on February 13, 2019.
 Its chapters have been compiled into six tankōbon volumes as of October 2025.
 The series is licensed in North America by Kaiten Books.